SOFIA-USRA/sofia_redux/docs/sofia_redux/pipeline/redux_usage.rst

 Clicking the **ImExam** button
 (scissors icon) launches an event loop in DS9.
-After launching it, bring the DS9 window forward, then type 'a' over a source in the image to perform photometry at that location.
-Typing 'c' will clear any previous results and 'q' will quit the ImExam loop.
+After launching it, bring the DS9 window forward, then use the keyboard to perform interactive analysis tasks:

+- Type 'a' over a source in the image to perform photometry at the cursor location.
+- Type 'p' to plot a pixel-to-pixel comparison of all frames at the cursor location.
+- Type 's' to compute statistics and plot a histogram of the data at the cursor location.
+- Type 'c' to clear any previous photometry results or active plots.
+- Type 'h' to print a help message.
+- Type 'q' to quit the ImExam loop.

 The photometry settings (the image window considered, the model fit, the aperture sizes, etc.) may be customized in the **Photometry Settings**.
+Plot settings (analysis window size, shared plot axes, etc.) may be customized in the **Plot Settings**.
-After modifying these settings, they will take efffect only for new apertures (use 'c' to clear old ones first).
-As for the display settings, **Reset Photometry Settings** will revert to the last saved values and **Restore Default Photometry Settings** will revert to default values.
+After modifying these settings, they will take effect only for new apertures or plots (use 'c' to clear old ones first).
+As for the display settings, the reset button will revert to the last saved values and the restore button will revert to default values.
+For the pixel-to-pixel and histogram plots, if the cursor is contained within a previously defined DS9 region (and the `regions` package is installed), the plot will consider only pixels within the region.
+Otherwise, a window around the cursor is used to generate the plot data.
+Setting the window to a blank value in the plot settings will use the entire image.

 Clicking the **Header** button (magnifying glass icon) from the **QAD Tools** section opens a new window that displays headers